junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Use 1% tetracycline or erythromycin 0.5% to 1% ointment to protect newborn babies’ eyes from gonorrhea and chlamydia.

-(see p.221 for information about how to treat these diseases in the newborn.)
+(see [page 221](#page-221) for information about how to treat these diseases in the newborn.)
 If antibiotic eye ointments are not available, you can use 1 drop of 2.5% solution of povidone-iodine or 1 drop of 1% solution of silver nitrate in each eye.

 Silver nitrate (or other “silver” eye medicines) stops gonorrhea blindness, but does not stop the blindness that comes from chlamydia.